ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 ## After a restore

-You will see the source formation replica set in the OpsManager interface after a restore completes.
-Note: the menu as seen in the following screen capture does not contain the 'remove' item since the OpsManager user who is created during the initial login steps doesn't have the corresponding permissions.
+You will see the source formation replica set in the Ops Manager interface after a restore completes.
+Note: the menu as seen in the following screen capture does not contain the 'remove' item since the Ops Manager user who is created during the initial login steps doesn't have the corresponding permissions.

 ![The MongoDB Enterprise Edition Ops Manager replica set deployment section](images/replset_restored.png)